MTstateIntroStats/IntroStatActivitiesHybrid/_book/04-A07-inference-1cat-theory.md

 \vspace{0.6in}

-9. To what group of observational units can the results be generalized to.
+9. To what group of observational units can the results be generalized to?

 \vspace{0.4in}